Mad Hatter Wellness

 Katie founded Mad Hatter Wellness in 2013.
 In addition to teaching her Power of Me and Sexuality for All Abilities curriculum, Katie has done extensive curriculum writing and relationship work with nonprofits like Highland Friendship Club, Lifeworks, Upstream Arts, and Special Olympics MN.
 She has developed curricula and courses for these organizations on the topics of healthy relationships and sexuality education, incorporating mindfulness activities and yoga.

-Anna is pleased to be working for Katie and Mad Hatter Wellness as an Educator and the Heart of Operations.
-She taught English Language Learners in elementary and middle school for seven years.
-She is a 200 Hour Certified Yoga Teacher, as well as a Certified Yoga Calm Youth Instructor.
-Additionally, she is certified to teach K-12 ESL and Spanish.
-She has participated in the following sexual education trainings: Foundations: Core Skills Training for Sex Ed, Trauma Informed Approaches to Sex Education, Cultural Responsiveness in Sex Education and the OWL (Our Whole Lives) curriculum.
-Anna cherishes the opportunity to empower people to connect to their breath, body and community.
+Anna is so pleased to be working for Mad Hatter Wellness as an Educator and the Heart of Operations.
+She has a range of teaching experience, including seven years teaching English Language Learners in elementary and middle school.
+She is a 200 Hour Certified Yoga Teacher, as well as a Certified Yoga Calm Youth Instructor and is certified to teach K-12 ESL and Spanish.
+She has participated in the following sexuality education trainings: Foundations: Core Skills Training for Sex Ed, Trauma Informed Approaches to Sex Education, Cultural Responsiveness in Sex Education, BLOOM365 Trusted Adult Ally training and the Our Whole Lives (OWL) curriculum training.
+Anna appreciates opportunities to empower people to connect to their breath, body and community.
 Pleasure and perimenopause are topics Anna especially enjoys discussing.
-She loves music, mindful movement, spending time with dear ones and restorative moments in nature.
+She loves music, mindful movement, time with dear ones and restorative moments in nature.